-To determine the “Asthma status” of children, respondents to the BRFSS were asked “Has a doctor, nurse, or other health professional EVER said that the child has asthma?”, If the answer is “Yes”, the respondent is designated as “Ever asthma” and If the answer is “No”, the respondent is designated as “Never asthma”.
-Respondents with children designated as “Ever asthma” are requested to participate in the ACBS follow up survey.
-To determine the “Incident status”, respondents to the ACBS survey were asked: “How old was the [name of child] when a doctor or other health professional first said [he/she] had asthma?
+To determine the “Asthma status” of children, respondents to the BRFSS were asked “Has a doctor, nurse, or other health professional EVER said that the child has asthma?”, If the answer was “Yes”, the respondent was designated as “Ever asthma” and If the answer was “No”, the respondent was designated as “Never asthma”.
+Respondents with children designated as “Ever asthma” were requested to participate in the ACBS follow up survey.
+To determine the “Incident status” of children, respondents to the ACBS survey were asked: “How old was the [name of child] when a doctor or other health professional first said [he/she] had asthma?
 How long ago was that?”
-If the answer to the latter part of this question was “within the past 12 months”, the respondent is designated as an “Incident asthma”, other responses were not relevant to the analysis.
+If the answer to the latter part of this question was “within the past 12 months”, the respondent was designated as an “Incident asthma”, while other responses were not relevant to the analysis.

-Each respondent (sample) from the ACBS and BRFSS is assigned a weight to adjust for the disproportionate population subgroup selection relative to the state’s population distribution, the variation in probability of selection, the actual response of each respondent, or nonresponse.
-Weights represents the number of children within each state, with similar characteristics to the respondent.
-Weights are used to convert response to questions of sampled children to population estimates.
-For example if respondent (X) had a weight of 150, his response to survey questions represent answers of 150 children within the state.
-Sum of childhood weights for the BRFSS represent the total population of children within each state, while the sum of weights for the ACBS represent the total population of children with “Ever asthma” within each state (Garbe et al., 2011; Korn et al., 2011).
+Each respondent (sample) from the BRFSS and ACBS was assigned a weight to adjust for the disproportionate population sample selection relative to the state’s overall population distribution, the variation in probability of selection, the actual response of each respondent, or nonresponse (Garbe et al., 2011; Korn et al., 2011).
+The weight of each sample represents the number of children within each state, with similar characteristics to the sample.
+Weights are used to convert samples to population estimates of children.
+For example, if respondent (X) had a weight of 150, her/his response to survey questions represent answers of 150 children within their state.
+The sum of childhood weights for the BRFSS represent the total population of children within each state, while the sum of weights for the ACBS represent the total population of children with “Ever asthma” within each state.

-“At-risk children” are then estimated by taking the weighted sum of respondents designated as “Incident asthma” and “Never asthma”:
+“At-risk children” were then estimated by taking the weighted sum of respondents designated as “Incident asthma” and “Never asthma”, as shown in Equation 1.

-[Note: The subscripts “w” and “c" stand for “weighted” and “census block” , respectively.]

-At-risk children = Incident asthma weighted+ Never asthma(weighted)
+At-risk children = Incident asthmaweighted(w)+ Never asthmaw